CMLPlatform/ramascene/README.md

 $ pytest -vs
 ```

-If the test has succeeded, youâ€™ll need to repopulate the database with the following command:
+If the test has succeeded, you’ll need to repopulate the database with the following command:
 ```
 $ python3 manage.py populateHierarchies
 ```